Chalarangelo/30-seconds-of-code/README.md

 ### chunk

-Chunks an array into smaller arrays of a specified size.
+Chunks an array into smaller lists of a specified size.

 Uses `range` to create a list of desired size.
-Then use `map` on this list and fill it with splices of `arr`
+Then use `map` on this list and fill it with splices of `arr`.

 ```python
 from math import ceil